benmvp/slides/2017/chainreact/react-native-esnext.md

 <!-- .element: style="border: 0; background: none; margin: 0; box-shadow: none;" -->

 NOTES:
-- I'm here in part because Eventbrite allowed my Frontend Platform team to make the transition from Backbone to React
-- So thanks to the leadership for that trust
 - Also thanks for continued support in speaking at conference to share what I know and what we've been doing

 /////